Muscle and Bone Disorders in Dogs

 Hip Dysplasia and Osteoarthritis

 Hip Dysplasia and resulting arthritis are unfortunately common conditions in our canine companions.
-Dogs affected by this disorder tend to have difficulty getting up and walking stiff, especially in the morning or after prolonged rest.
+Dogs affected by this disorder tend to have trouble getting up and walking stiff, especially in the morning or after prolonged rest.
 Hip Dysplasia is a congenital/genetic disorder, meaning an abnormal conformation or anatomical defect passed down from their parents results in arthritic changes and disease.
 Despite the disease being genetic, symptoms often appear to gradually worsen with age and may not be apparent for several years after birth.
 Dogs can develop arthritis unrelated to Hip Dysplasia in any joint in their body.

 Inter-vertebral Disc Disease

 IVDD is a condition caused by compression of the spine, resulting in inflammation and pressure on the spinal cord.
 IVDD can occur in the neck, thoracic, or lumbar spine.
 This results in the delay or inability of nerves to send signals to and from the brain.
 As a result, affected dogs can have symptoms ranging from delayed replacement of their paws (when picked up) to lack of pain and even complete paralysis.
 Where the condition occurs along the spinal cord will determine which limbs are affected.
 IVDD can range in severity from milder forms to emergency/critical situations depending on the degree of compression to the cord.
-When loss of deep pain and motor are present, it is critical to get your dog to the hospital as quickly as possible, as surgical intervention is required immediately to relieve this compression.
+When loss of deep pain and motor are present, it is critical to get your dog to the hospital as quickly as possible, as surgical intervention is required immediately in order to relieve this compression.
 With milder cases, extremely strict rest and medication may be enough to get the inflammation to subside.

 Cancer of muscles, bones, and in joint spaces is possible.
 Osteosarcoma, or cancer of the bone does occur in dogs.
 The most common sites are near the “wrists” of a dog’s front leg or the “knee” in the rear although this cancer can form in any bone.
 Dogs with osteosarcoma may have no clinical signs until they suddenly take a normal step and appear to break their leg.
 Radiographs are recommended to diagnose as the area of the bone affected will tend to appear “moth-eaten” on an x-ray.